openstack-archive/surveil/doc/source/webui/directives/table.rst

 cell-status-last-check
 **********************
-Used only inside a status host object table.
-Print the date of the last host check
+Only used inside a status host object table.
+Prints the date of the last host check
 ::

   {